 Policy and Procedures

 The policy and procedures are cornerstones and guiding principals of our information security program.
-This year EIT Security published the following policies and procedures:
+The following EIT Security policies and procedures are in effect:

 - Enterprise Information Systems Security and Control 2008-01 outlining the following objectives: